 Abbott's products are sold in more than 150 countries.
 The company earns about 30% of revenues in the domestic market, 40% in emerging markets (especially Brazil, China, India, and Russia), and 30% in non-US developed markets (including Canada, Western Europe, Japan, and Australia).

 Sales and Marketing

 Abbott conducts distribution operations both from its own distribution centers and from third-party distribution partners.
-Pharmaceutical and nutritional customers include health care organizations, wholesalers, retailers, government agencies, and third-party distribution entities.
-Diagnostic and vascular products are sold to blood banks, hospitals, physicians, and commercial laboratories.
+Established pharmaceutical and nutritional customers include health care organizations, wholesalers, pharmacies, retailers, government agencies, and third-party distribution entities.
+Diagnostic and vascular products are sold to blood banks, hospitals, physicians, plasma protein therapeutic companies, and commercial laboratories.

-Product development has also led to new nutritional product launches, such as new Ensure Complete shakes and Perfectly Simple (gluten and preservative-free) ZonePerfect protein bars launched in 2012.
-To further bolster the nutritional business, Abbott announced plans to build a new manufacturing plant in Ohio in 2012, as well as to establish a nutritional R&D center in India.
+Product development has also led to new nutritional product launches, such as new Ensure Complete shakes and Perfectly Simple (gluten and preservative-free) ZonePerfect protein bars.
+To further bolster the nutritional business, Abbott built a new manufacturing plant in Ohio, and opened its first nutritional R&D center in India.

 Mergers and Acquisitions

 The company struck two smaller deals in 2013: Abbott purchased IDEV Technologies, a developer of radiology and surgery-related peripheral devices, for some $310 million to grow in the peripheral technology market.
 It also acquired OptiMedica for some $250 million to enter the laser cataract surgery market.